josephmisiti/awesome-machine-learning/README.md

 <a name="apl-general-purpose"></a>
 #### General-Purpose Machine Learning
-* [naive-apl](https://github.com/mattcunningham/naive-apl) - Naive Bayesian Classifier implementation in APL
+* [naive-apl](https://github.com/mattcunningham/naive-apl) - Naive Bayesian Classifier implementation in APL.

 <a name="c"></a>
 ## C